(This is part of our Night Visions Back to Basics 2022 festival coverage.

 Visually, Upurga feels at least twice as expensive as it actually is.
 There’s rarely a wasted shot in the entire picture.
 The incredible sound design and score nail you to the seat.
 You get a sensation like nature itself is screaming.
 The roots of the forest hum heavily as they shift in place.

-And while the ending doesn’t fully satisfy with its answers, I applaud Olte’s vision nonetheless.
+And while the answers at the end don’t fully satisfy, Olte’s vision deserves praise regardless.
 Upurga goes exactly where it needs to without needing to explain itself.
 In the end, it makes perfect sense in a dreamlike way.
 It lingers in the mind as a frantic memory like the best horror films.
 I can’t wait to see what Olte makes next.